 In today’s world of multicultural communities comprising of people who belong to different races, regions, linguistic and ethnic groups, effective communication has now become a sort of challenge.

 Translation is crucial for communication and exchange of information between different languages and cultures.
-When it comes to an industry as important as healthcare, the need for competent translators is even higher.
-Why, you ask?
+But, when it comes to an industry as important as healthcare, the need for competent translators is even higher.
+Why you ask?
 Because it involves human lives!

 Proper diagnosis is difficult when doctors, nurses and other healthcare advisors don’t speak the same language as the patient.
 The consequences could be as serious as errors in diagnosis, mistreatment and even death.

 By definition, medical translation is the process of translating various content for multiple medical industries, including healthcare, pharmaceutics, psychiatry, medical jurisprudence and more.
 Medical advisors and regulatory bodies engage the services of medical translators to translate patient records, prescriptions, pharma labels, post-discharge details, clinical trial protocols and instructions on locally-sold medical devices written in foreign languages.

 A report by the US Bureau of Labor Statistics predicts translation jobs to grow by 29% between 2014 and 2024.
 This highlights the fact that medical translation makes for a promising career option for those with excellent communication skills and a sound knowledge of medical sciences in their respective native languages.

 A professional medical translator doesn’t just translate the text; he/she localises it so that the integrity of the message remains the same when translated from one language to another.

 Localisation primarily includes addressing the cultural and social conventions of a country to convey the intended message.
 The process of translating medical texts and documents includes translation by native medical translators, proofreading by another local medical expert and stringent quality review.
 A medical translator’s role is to incorporate the cultural adaption of the language and then format the document for the patient population in a particular geography.